-States Parties are committed to the full and effective participation of mine victims in society on an equal basis to others.
-The actions taken under this Convention to fulfil its solemn promise to mine victims remain important.
-Engagement is other domains is also necessary given the States Parties' understanding that victim assistance should be integrated into broader national policies, plans and legal frameworks related to disability, health, education, employment, development and poverty reduction.
-This and other aspects reaffirmed or agreed to the Cartagena Action Plan remain valid and should be acted upon.
-In this context and with a view to addressing victim assistance with the equal precision and intensity as other aims of the Convention, the States Parties commit to the following:
+States Parties are committed to the full, equal and effective participation of mine victims in society.
+Actions taken under this Convention to fulfil the solemn promise to mine victims have proven vital and commitments under the Cartagena Action Plan and remain valid and should be acted upon.
+Engagement in other domains is also necessary in view of the States Parties' understanding that victim assistance should be integrated into broader national policies, plans and legal frameworks related to the rights of persons with disabilities, health, education, employment, development and poverty reduction.
+In this context and in order to address victim assistance with the same precision and intensity as for other aims of the Convention and to ensure that broader frameworks are reaching mine victims, the States Parties will take the following actions:

-- 12. Each State Party with victims, and particularly those responsible for the well-being of significant numbers of mine victims, in a manner that takes into account gender- and age-disaggregated data, will reinforce its efforts and do its utmost to assess the needs of mine victims, the availability and gaps in services and support, and existing or new requirements for disability, health, education, employment, development and poverty reduction plans needed to meet the needs of mine victims. - 13.
-Based on its assessments, each State Party with victims, and particularly those responsible for the well-being of significant numbers of mine victims, will do its utmost to communicate to the States Parties, through the President, by 30 April 2015, time-bound and measurable objectives it seeks to achieve through the implementation of national policies, plans and legal frameworks during the period covered by this action that will contribute, in a tangible way, to the full and effective participation of mine victims in their respective societies on an equal basis to others, thereafter annually updating these objectives, monitoring the implementation of them, and reporting to the States Parties on progress in meeting them. - 14.
-Based on its assessments, each State Party with victims, and particularly those responsible for the well-being of significant numbers of mine victims, will do its utmost to communicate to the States Parties, through the President, by 30 April 2015, enhancements that have been made or will be made to disability, health, social welfare, education, employment, development and poverty reduction plans, policies and legal frameworks needed to meet the needs of mine victims, and on budgets allocated to implement these plans, thereafter annually communicating efforts to implement these plans, policies and legal frameworks and their enhancements.
+- 12. Each State Party with mine victims in areas under its jurisdiction or control, in a manner that takes into account sex- and age-disaggregated data, will do its utmost to assess the needs of mine victims, the availability and gaps in services and support, and existing or new requirements for disability, health, education, employment, development and poverty reduction activities needed to meet the needs of mine victims, and to refer victims to existing services where possible. - 13.
+Based on its assessments, each State Party with mine victims in areas under its jurisdiction or control will do its utmost to communicate to the States Parties, including through its annual transparency report, as applicable, by 30 April 2015, time-bound and measurable objectives it seeks to achieve through the implementation of national policies, plans and legal frameworks that will tangibly contribute, to the full, equal and effective participation of mine victims in society.
+Every year, these objectives should be updated, their implementation monitored, and progress in implementing them reported to the States Parties. - 14.
+Based on its assessments, each State Party with mine victims in areas under its jurisdiction or control will do its utmost to communicate to the States Parties, including through its annual transparency report, as applicable, by 30 April 2015, enhancements that have been made or will be made to disability, health, social welfare, education, employment, development and poverty reduction plans, policies and legal frameworks needed to meet the needs of mine victims, and on budgets allocated for their implementation.
+Every year, efforts to implement these plans, policies and legal frameworks and their enhancements should be communicated to the States Parties.

-1 Recommendations on applying all available methods for the full and expedient implementation of Article 5 were endorsed by the Ninth Meeting of the States Parties.
+&lt;sup>1 Recommendations on applying all available methods for the full and expedient implementation of Article 5 were endorsed by the Ninth Meeting of the States Parties.

-2 Document # APLC/MSP.12/2012/4.
+&lt;sup>2 Document # APLC/MSP.12/2012/4.